blogs.sanpreetsingh.com

 That does not mean avoiding the issue forever.
 It means creating a calmer space so the issue can be understood rather than fought over.

-Talk about emotional safety, not just frequency
+Talk about emotional safety, not just expectations

 • What makes intimacy feel safe?